davideas/FlipView/README.md

 [![Download](https://api.bintray.com/packages/davideas/maven/flipview/images/download.svg) ](https://bintray.com/davideas/maven/flipview/_latestVersion)

-# Flip View
+# FlipView

 ###### Gmail like View & beyond - Master branch: v1.1 of 2015.11.03

 #### Concept
 FlipView is a ViewGroup (FrameLayout) that is designed to display 2 views/layouts by flipping the front one in favor of the back one, and vice versa.
-Optionally more views can be displayed in series one after another since it extends `android.widget.ViewAnimator`.
+Optionally more views can be displayed in series one after another or can cycle with a interval.

 Usage is very simple.
-You just need to add this View to any layout (like you would do with any other View) and you customize the behaviours by assigning values to the optional properties in the layout or programmatically.
+You just need to add this View to any layout and you customize the behaviours by assigning values to the optional properties in the layout or programmatically.
 Please, refer to those attributes documentation for more details.

+Finally, FlipView extends `android.widget.ViewFlipper` that extends `android.widget.ViewAnimator`, which means you can call all functions of these two Android views.

 #### Main functionalities
 - Visible during design time ;-)
-- Custom In/Out animation.
+- Custom In/Out animation + Entry animation + Rear ImageView animation
-- Entry animation.
 - Custom layout, ImageView & TextView for front layout.
 - Custom layout, ImageView for rear layout.
 - Custom background Drawable & color.
-- Custom rear ImageView animation.
-- Properties customizable at design time and at run time with some limitations.
+- Autostart cycle animation with custom interval.
+- PictureDrawable for SVG resources.

 # Showcase
 ![Showcase1](/showcase/showcase1.gif) ![Showcase2](/showcase/showcase2.gif)